2019 Copa Perú

 The 2019 Peru Cup season (Copa Perú 2019), the largest amateur tournament of Peruvian football, started in February.

 This edition has featured a change, with the elimination of the Regional Stage and the inclusion of participants from all the Regions of Peru in the National Stage.
 Under the new format, the tournament has four stages.

-The first three stages are played as mini-league round-robin tournaments, and the fourth stage is played under POT System intellectual property of the MatchVision company.
+The format used in this soccer competition was created by the Chilean Leandro A. Shara.

 The 2019 Peru Cup started with the District Stage (Etapa Distrital) in February.
 The next stage was the Provincial Stage (Etapa Provincial) which started in June.
 The tournament continued with the Departmental Stage (Etapa Departamental) in July.
 The National Stage (Etapa Nacional) starts in September.
 The winner of the National Stage will be promoted to the Liga 1 and the runner-up will be promoted to the Liga 2.